soumyasethy/flutter-lazyloading-bloc-pagination/README.md

 This is a very basic example of implementation of pagination with Flutter Blocs design pattern.
 Breaking a large set of list  data in smaller chunks so that it will improve performance of rendering UI.

-- Initially load 10 items and add 10 more items everytime when scrolling reach to bottom of the listview.
+- Initially load 10 items
+- Add 10 more items everytime when scrolling position reach to bottom of the listview.

 ## Use Case
 This can be replaced with the real api call.